iyedexe/binfrost/README.md

 [BUILD] use vcpkg for dependencies
 [BUILD] build on windows
 [FIX] add start script with source creds and stunnel hooks.
 (CANCELED).
+[FIX] clean fix8 reliquat and build on vpckg

 # TODO :
-[BUILD] make the lib more portable.
+[FIX] migrate from fix8 to quick fix for better integrability [BUILD] make the lib more portable.
 [LIBRARY] Export project as library and use in RTEX.
 [LIBRARY] Make version 0.0 Beta.